Historic Churches in Suffolk

 Heritage Highlight: 14th-century Sir John Philibert memorial

-A 15th-century church of brick and stone, on the edge of the urban sprawl of Sudbury.
+Chilton's parish church is a 15th-century building of brick and stone on the edge of the urban sprawl of Sudbury.
 St Mary's has a very fine brick tower added in the 16th century., and 15th-century Perpendicular windows edged in brick.
 There is also a 16th-century chantry chapel erected by the Crane family.

 Chilton, Suffolk, England, CO10 2ZB